wbx1727031/DMF/README.md

 🚶 Quick Start Steps

-6. Double-click the EXE file to launch the software (no installation required, ready to use 🎉)
+A. Quick Start Steps: Double-click the EXE file to launch the software (no installation required, ready to use 🎉)

-7. Select the folder where your point cloud CSV files are stored
+B. Select the folder where your point cloud CSV files are stored

-8. Click the "Run" button; the software will automatically traverse and read point cloud files one by one, and execute DMF ground filtering
+C. Click the "Run" button; the software will automatically traverse and read point cloud files one by one, and execute DMF ground filtering

-9. Monitor the processing progress in real-time through the status bar at the bottom
+D. Monitor the processing progress in real-time through the status bar at the bottom

 ⚙️ Key Notes

 - Zero Parameter Tuning: DMF adopts a data-driven mechanism, requiring no manual parameter adjustment

-- CSV Format Specifications (MUST FOLLOW!):
-  The file must follow the (X, Y, Z, ...) format
+- CSV Format Specifications (MUST FOLLOW!): The file must follow the (X, Y, Z, ...) format

 - The program only reads the first 3 columns as XYZ coordinates; additional attributes will be automatically ignored

 - Intermediate Output Checkbox Function:

-  ✅ Checked: Output intermediate files (non-ground node labeling results) for instance segmentation tasks
+- ✅ Checked: Output intermediate files (non-ground node labeling results) for instance segmentation tasks

 - ❌ Unchecked: Only output ground filtering results (default mode)